 - Follow the same steps to add the checkbox to the rest of the items.
 Or, copy and paste the checkbox at the beginning of each line.

-- Click on the symbol.
+- Click to select the symbol.

 - Go to the Developer tab, in the Controls category, click on Properties.